safehammad/bond-title-generator/README.md

 This application can generate other novel output in addition to James Bond film titles.
 The full list is:

 - James Bond film titles.
-- Star Wars film titles
+- Star Wars film titles.
-- Harry Potter film/book titles
+- Harry Potter film/book titles.
-- Power Rangers Dino Charge series episode titles
+- Power Rangers Dino Charge series episode titles.
-- Famous English proverbs and sayings
+- Famous English proverbs and sayings.

 In the case of English proverbs, a blend of proverbs is called a [malaphor](https://www.thoughtco.com/malaphor-word-play-1691298).
 Here are some examples: